swdavey/mysqlrouter/README.md

 **Configure Pacemaker Properties**:

-The following properties were configured (see below for the reasoning behind these settings)
+The following properties were configured (see after the code block for the reasoning behind these settings)
 ```
 % sudo pcs property set no-quorum-policy=ignore
 % sudo pcs property set stonith-enabled=false
-% sudo resource defaults migration-threshold=1
+% sudo pcs resource defaults migration-threshold=1
 ```

 The no-quorum-policy default value is stop, meaning that all resources (e.g. mysqlrouter) in the cluster will be stopped if the cluster does not have quorum.
 For what is an effectively stateless service this seems overly aggressive: why would you pull down a perfectly good database connection just because the cluster cannot achieve quorum?
 Available options include: